-Day 2: We decided to attend the Q&A again.
+Day 2: We decided to attend the Q&A of Seth Gilliam again.
 The line for asking questions was quite short now.
 Liv and were still feeling invincible, so we decided would be brave enough to also ask a question!
 Liv can probably best tell about her question:

 "John Lennon. ( I nodded approvingly) Yes, yes exactly Lennon-McCartney,

 I was over the moon when I walked back.
 If only I had known this the day before.
 I could have talked about the Beatles, with Seth Gilliam!!!
 But in a way I did by asking this question so I was more than happy.

 My question was: Who was your favourite other prisoner in Oz?
 Yeahh..
 I decided this Q&A needed a little bit of Oz :).
 And he gave the exact right answer.
 He said his favourite was Adebesi.
 (I earlier already wrote about Adewale, the actor who plays Adebesi).
 Liv filmed me while asking my question.
 It's so fun to hear!
 I remember just having this big smile on my face while he was answering.
 It was interesting for me to hear that Adewale would never tell how he kept the hat always at the same place (at the side of his head).
 He would never tell any of the cast.